bnm70/business-card/README.md

 # business-card-parser
+Used as a training exercise for a past internship.

 The BusinessCardParser class takes a text file with information from a business card and finds the name, email, and phone of the card's owner.
 BusinessCardParser relies on instances of the ContactInfo class to store the data from each business card.

 ## Introduction